nicoware-dev/supersonic/docs/system-overview.md

 ## What's Next?

 Want to see how our agents work together in real life?
-Check out our [Technical Specifications](docs/specs.md) for the nitty-gritty details.

-Ready to dive deeper?
-Let's explore how our Multi-Agent System (MAS) makes the magic happen!
+Let's explore how our [Multi-Agent System (MAS)](./multi-agent-system.md) makes the magic happen!